 The Organization is subject to concentrations in credit risk relating to cash balances.
-For the year presented, the majority of the Organization's cash deposits were held in three financial institutions.
+For the years presented, the majority of the Organization's cash deposits were held in three financial institutions.
 Cash deposits are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 per institution.
-As of December 31, 2015, cash balances in excess of the FDIC limit were \$335,146.
+As of December 31, 2016 and 2015, cash balances in excess of the FDIC limit were \$5,098 and \$335,146, respectively.
 The Organization has not experienced any losses on uninsured cash balances and Management considers risk on concentration in cash balances to be low.